About the Print Department

 Print Department Closed for Inventory

-Public service in the Print Department is currently suspended in order to complete an inventory of the entire print collection.
-The Boston Public Library anticipates that the inventory will be finished at the end of 2016, at which time public service will resume.
+In-person public service in the Print Department is currently suspended in order to complete an inventory of the entire print collection.
+Limited remote reference service is available via email at firstname.lastname@example.org.
 Many images from the Print Department can be found on the Digital Commonwealth and Flickr.
 We apologize for the inconvenience.

 Rue Transnonain, Le 15 Avril, 1834 Honoré Daumier, Lithograph